 The target box can now hold the stack of foam in place.

-Remember that you will need to rearrange this once the side facing target gets worn out from the arrow’s many strikes.
+Remember that you’ll need to rearrange this once the side facing target gets worn out from the arrow’s many strikes.

 As you do your practice, the arrow will hit different parts of the target, and the foam gets shot out.

-At this point, you will need to reshuffle the foam to put the worn-out ones on the very bottom or very top of the target.
+At this point, you’ll need to reshuffle the foam to put the worn-out ones on the very bottom or very top of the target.

-If it is all shot out, then you’ll dig into your new cut-up foam and replace the ones in the middle part area to have a solid center.
+If it’s all shot out, then you’ll dig into your new cut-up foam and replace the ones in the middle part area to have a solid center.

 So best to have a whole set of puzzle foam or two sets ready to replace.

-As you get better, you will notice that your shot will concentrate on a spot, so this is where you will need to move the new foam.
+As you get better, you’ll notice that your shot will concentrate on a spot, so this is where you’ll need to move the new foam.

 This is why it’s best to keep buying second-hand foam, as suggested earlier in Craigslist, for ready replenishment.